I didn’t start out as a copywriter.

 And besides reading controls, I got expert feedback on my work on a regular basis.
 Both from Parris and my fellow cubs.

 In other words, I started practicing like an A-list copywriter.

 And then, I won my first control, which is still in the mail and online right now.

-So … if you want to start practicing like an A-lister, email email@example.com with the subject line: Next-Level Copywriter.
-We’ll send you some sneak peek info about what’s coming up in February.
+I’ll be talking about this more over the next couple of months.
+But if you just can’t wait, and you KNOW you want to start practicing like an A-lister this year, email email@example.com with the subject line: Next-Level Copywriter.
+We’ll make sure you’re the first to know about what’s coming up next.